-- H&M uses a conscious fashion strategy because it makes consumers focus away fast fashion.
+- H&M uses a conscious fashion strategy because it makes consumers focus away on fast-fashion.

 - H&M is doing a lot of good initiatives and commitments within their conscious fashion strategy, which is a step in the right direction.

-Fast fashion biggest enemy is efficiency, sustainability, and preservation; fast fashion mission is to move clothes rapidly in order to continue cyclical consumption.
-Whereof sustainability is slowing down the cycle.
-H&M communicate heavily on their green profile, and it has succeeded now being regarded as one of the leading green companies both from media and fashion conscious consumers, nevertheless, as long as they promote and sell fast fashion they should be questioned.
-While looking at last year’s sustainability report I get an urgent desire go shopping rather than not, maybe this is the point? almost like flicking through a glossy magazine, stylish ads, H&M soon presenting their seven commitments, which are great.
-Nevertheless, afterward finding promises illusionary for example while reading.
+Fast-fashion biggest enemy is efficiency, sustainability, and preservation; fast-fashion mission is to move clothes rapidly to continue cyclical consumption.
+Of whom sustainability is slowing down the cycle.
+H&M communicate heavily on their green profile, and it has succeeded now being regarded as one of the leading green companies both from media and fashion-conscious consumers, nevertheless, as long as they promote and sell fast fashion they should be questioned.
+While looking at last year’s sustainability report, I get an urgent desire to go shopping rather than not, maybe this is the point?
+Almost like flicking through a glossy magazine, stylish ads, H&M soon presenting their seven outstanding commitments.
+Nevertheless, afterwards finding promises illusionary, for example, while reading.

 Misleading figures and facts

 H&M state on page 74; “commitments six use natural resources responsibly,” “almost 78 million bathtubs of water saved through our use of Better Cotton in 2012 alone.”
 I am impressed with 78 million bathtubs of water most probably feels the Atlantic sea: However, while trying to figure out how I could compare water saving.
-I cannot find the reference point making it possible telling if it was good or bad (the fact saving of water is less than 1%).
-Suddenly, my skepticism increase as I start thinking if more figures presented as misleading.
-Continue Page 93;”provide fashion for conscious customers; environmental impact of T-shirts throughout its lifecycle, water use of T-shirts 4.3 cubic meter.
+I cannot find the reference point making it possible telling if it was good or bad (the fact saving of water is less than 1 per cent).
+Suddenly, my scepticism increase as I start thinking if more figures presented as misleading.
+Continue Page 93; “provide fashion for conscious customers; environmental impact of T-shirts throughout its lifecycle, water use of T-shirts 4.3 cubic meter”.

-Why suddenly uses the volume cubic meter when a liter is elsewhere?
-Is it done with purpose as most people feel 4,34m3 sounds much less than 4350 liters?
-(55 bathtubs) It’s obvious why H&M chose cubic meter instead of liters.
+Why suddenly uses the volume cubic meter when a litre is elsewhere?
+Is it done with purpose as most people feel 4,34m3 sounds much less than 4350 litres?
+(55 bathtubs) It’s obvious why H&M chose cubic meter instead of litres.
 I think it’s “wise of H&M “not talking to too loudly about how much water + pesticides a regular t-shirt H&M require + how many produced per year will make it uncomfortable for consumers.
-The last two example of misleading information I would like sharing on page 9, conscious action’s highlights from 2012; 450 million liters of water saved for production of denim and other water-intense garments.
-Once more I cannot find the reference point which makes it impossible finding out the total amount of water saved in percentage?
+The last two example of misleading information I would like sharing on page 9, conscious action’s highlights from 2012; 450 million litres of water saved for production of denim and other water-intense garments.
+Once more, I cannot find the reference point, which makes it impossible finding out the total amount of water saved in percentage?

 Page 74; “about 140.000 Kg of pesticides less used due to our use of more sustainable cotton,” sure it sounds fantastic?
-Still no reference point, therefore, useless information, nevertheless, most people think it sounds nice.
+Still no reference point, therefore, useless information, nevertheless, most people think it looks beautiful.
 I happen to know that it takes approximately 30 grams of pesticides manufacturing one average H&M t-shirt

 H&M growth strategy

 Growth for the sake of growth is not sustainable.
-The growth strategy is important, nevertheless, not discussed in the sustainability reports.
+The growth strategy is essential, nevertheless, not discussed in the sustainability reports.
 HM’s growth strategy is mostly shareholder information and business talk.
 “HM growth target remains intact.
-The growth target is to increase the number of stores by 10-15 percent per annum with continued high profitability, while at the same time increasing sales in comparable units.
+The growth target is to increase the number of stores by 10-15 per cent per annum with continued high profitability, while at the same time increasing sales in comparable units.
 For the financial year 2012/2013, a net addition of approximately 325 new stores is planned.
 Most of the brand-new stores during 2013 are planned to open in China and the US.”
-An annual growth rate of 10 – 15% are aggressive and if companies around the world achieved the same growth rate as H&M, the economy, shortage of natural resources would collapse in less than 50 years.
+An annual growth rate of 10 – 15 per cent is aggressive, and if companies around the world achieved the same growth rate as H&M, the economy, shortage of natural resources would collapse in less than 50 years.
 Let’s say H&M continue to grow.
-According to H&M growth rate strategy, they will open estimated1500 new 2013 – 2020(when 12% growth per annum is used).
-2020 is also the year when they aim to use 100% more sustainable fiber in garment production.
+According to H&M growth rate strategy, they will open estimated1500 new 2013 – 2020(when 12 per cent growth per annum is used).
+2020 is also the year when they aim to use 100 per cent more sustainable fibre in garment production.

-Organic cotton prices vs. conventional cotton in the future?
-Organic cotton is more expensive than conventional cotton and since the demand is increasing for Eco cotton, the price will rise.
-Today (2013) organic cotton is approximately 30% more costly, transportation will the most certain rise afterward, what will then happen to H&M business model?
+Organic cotton prices vs conventional cotton in the future?
+Organic cotton is more expensive than traditional cotton, and since the demand is increasing for Eco cotton, the price will rise.
+Today (2013) organic cotton is approximately 30% more costly, transportation will the most certain rise afterwards, what will then happen to the H&M business model?
 Finally, is it sober to believe that H&M will reach their mission of 100% more sustainable fabric in 2020 at the latest?
-I believe it´s an unrealistic goal, nevertheless, great PR
+I think it’s an unrealistic goal, nevertheless, high PR

 How to understand sustainable development